Sec-ant/zxing-wasm/README.md

   text: string;
   /* error message (if any) */
   error: string;
+  /* error correction code level: L M Q H */
+  eccLevel: ZXingReadOutputECCLevel;
+  /* QRCode / DataMatrix / Aztec version or size */
+  version: string;
+  /* orientation of barcode in degree */
+  orientation: number;
+  /* is the symbol mirrored (currently only supported by QRCode and DataMatrix) */
+  isMirrored: boolean;
+  /* is the symbol inverted / has reveresed reflectance */
+  isInverted: boolean;
   /* detected barcode position:
     {
       bottomLeft:  { x, y },